sklochkov2/open-tribesim/README.md

 ## Development plan

 1. All simulation parameters should be defined in a structure, which can be loaded from a configuration file or constructed from a http request
+1. A separate metadata database storing the simulation parameters for the puspose of annotating the run statistics should be supported.
-2. The Tribesim core implementation should be moved to a separate crate.
+1. The Tribesim core implementation should be moved to a separate crate.
-3. A web application providing basic UI allowing supplying parameters and initiating runs should be implemented.
+1. A web application providing basic UI allowing supplying parameters and initiating runs should be implemented.
-4. The feature set of the 2021 article should be implemented.
+1. The feature set of the 2021 article should be implemented.

 # Project Structure